-The Company applied for AI on chip R&D subsidy program "The Industrial Technology Foresight Research Program of Reconfigurable Analog Artificial Intelligence Chip", proposed by the Ministry of Economic Affairs, and the program was approved on December 18, 2019.
+The Company applied for the AI on chip R&D subsidy program "The Industrial Technology Foresight Research Program of Reconfigurable Analog Artificial Intelligence Chip", proposed by the Ministry of Economic Affairs, and the program was approved on December 18, 2019.
 The total funds approved amounted to NT\$85,750 thousand, and the subsidies amounted to NT\$34,300 thousand.
-The accumulated government grants income recognized was NT\$33,074 thousand and was expired on November 30, 2021.
-The collateral provided by the Company included cashier checks whose drawees are banking industries and guarantee letters and the amounts were NT\$34,300 thousand and NT\$14,724 thousand, respectively, and the guarantee was released on July 11, 2022.
+The actual distribution of government grant income, which expired on November 30, 2021, was NT\$33,074 thousand, had been fully recognized as government grant income.
+The collateral provided by the Company included cashier checks, whose drawees are banking industries and guarantee letters.
+The amounts of guarantees were NT\$34,300 thousand and NT\$14,724 thousand, respectively, and the guarantees were released on July 11, 2022.